-If we can make an architecture decision now to cover our bases in the future,
+If we can make an architecture decision now to cover our bases in the future, why not add everything to our figurative shopping cart?

-  why not take a bit of extra time?

-  By the time scale is really needed, or a methodology comes in handy for a large

-  team, or a framework is used to its true potential, the landscape has changed.
+By the time scale is really needed, or a methodology comes in handy for a large team, or a framework is used to its true potential, the landscape has changed.
 Itamar Turner-Trauring said it best in his article, “Let’s use Kubernetes!”
-Now

-  you have 8 problems:
+Now you have 8 problems:

 People tend to forget that “when we have massive scale!” they also have massive customers.
 So, solving that problem later is easier with more revenue, more engineers, and a clear picture of the problem (rather than a guess at what might be a problem later).